Frequently Asked Questions

 What about Signature Programs?

 Signature programs are a pipeline to College and Career Readiness designed to eliminate schoolwide opportunity gaps.
-Students, regardless of their current or prior enrollment in Signature Explorations 1 and/or 2, may take AACC courses as part of a high school's Signature-aligned Pathway at no cost provided that:
+Students, regardless of their current or prior enrollment in Signature Explorations 1 and/or 2, may take any of the AACC courses that are part of their high school's Signature-aligned Pathway at no cost provided:

 • they meet the individual AACC course prerequisites

-• they have a cumulative unweighted GPA of 2.0 or better
+• they have a minimum cumulative unweighted high school GPA of 2.0

 • they are at least 16 years old

-The designated Signature Pathway courses are the only college courses offered to students at no cost through this differentiated eligibility criteria.
+The designated Signature-aligned Pathway courses are the only college courses offered to students at no cost through this differentiated eligibility criteria.

 What courses are offered at my home high school?

-College courses offered on the high school site are determined through the Division of Academics.
-They are associated with specific programs; CTE, Signature, etc. The Signature courses offered may vary by semester per high school.
+College courses offered at the high school are determined through the Division of Academics.
+They are associated with specific programs; CTE, Signature, etc. The Signature courses offered vary by semester per high school.
 School counselors can discuss specific AACPS courses with students.

-What is the difference between Advanced Placement (AP) and a college courses?
+What is the difference between Advanced Placement (AP) and a college course?

 The Maryland State Department of Education identifies College Board AP courses as college-like courses taught by high school teachers.
 Dual Enrollment is taking a college course taught by a college professor.
 Both college and AP courses offer rigorous options for students.
 Students may earn college credit by completing the AP course and identifying scores on the AP exam.
 Students will earn college credit with the successful completion of college courses.
-It is recommended that students research any colleges/universities they might attend in the future to determine which accept AP and/or Dual Enrollment course credit.
+It is recommended that students research any colleges/universities they might attend in the future to determine how AP and/or Dual Enrollment course credit is accepted.

 Student Eligibility